Ads

 The Evolution of Robotics

-• In the 15th century, Leonardo da Vinci sketched designs for humanoid robots.
+• In the 15th century, Leonardo da Vinci sketched designs for a humanoid robot, showing early imagination of automation.

 • Industrial robots, like the Unimate in 1961, marked the beginning of automation in manufacturing.